LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-1-topless-hot-yoga-sauna-dancing-at-eastern-bloc/index.md

 banner:
   - >-
     imported/record-store-days-1-topless-hot-yoga-sauna-dancing-at-eastern-bloc/image800.jpeg
-description: >-
-  People overuse words far too much.
-Maybe it&rsquo;s a result of our disposable and insincere culture.
+description: "People overuse words far too much.
+Maybe it’s a result of our disposable and insincere culture.
 Maybe not.
-Either way, we regularly overlook real meanings in a desperate clamour for attention-grabbing sentences.&nbsp; Having said that, few would deny Manchester&rsquo;s Eastern Bloc is what you&rsquo;d call a &lsquo;bonafide institution&rsquo;.&nbsp; Its roots can be traced back from [...]Read More...
+Either way, we regularly overlook real meanings in a desperate clamour for attention-grabbing sentences.\_ Having said that, few would deny Manchester’s Eastern Bloc is what you’d call a ‘bonafide institution’.\_ Its roots can be traced back from [...]Read More..."
 published: true
 tags: feature
 featured: false